 The physics option offers instruction in the fundamentals of modern physics and provides a foundation for graduate study, which is generally necessary for a career in basic research.
-Many individuals have also found that the physics program forms an excellent basis for future work in a variety of allied fields.
+The physics program also forms an excellent basis for future work in a variety of applied fields.

-While all Caltech students must take the five terms of introductory courses, an intensive version of the sophomore course (waves, quantum mechanics, and statistical mechanics) is offered for those planning further study in physics.
-The required junior-level courses give a thorough treatment of fundamental principles.
-Elective courses taken during the junior and senior years allow students to explore their particular interests.
+An intensive version of the sophomore physics course (waves, quantum mechanics, and statistical mechanics) is offered for those planning further study in physics, and the required junior-level courses give a thorough treatment of fundamental principles.
+Elective courses ta en during the junior and senior years allow students to explore their particular interests.
 Some electives offer broad surveys, while others concentrate on particular fields of current research.
 A choice of laboratory courses is offered at several levels.

-Students are encouraged to become active participants in research on campus.
+Students are encouraged to become active participants in research on campus, both during the summer and during the school year.
 Academic credit for physics work done outside of the classroom can be awarded in a variety of ways.